maishahoq/Intro-to-Interactive-Media-Class/Assignment/GameDevelopment/AlgorithmGameREADME.md

 __2__ I wanted the player to be able to do the whole game play and just click on one final submit button to check answer.
 But I couln't implement it and the player now needs to click on a swap button after bubble swapping has been been done once

 __3__ The difficulty level 3 was not working.
 Even if I had sorted right, it was not succeeding.
+[Update: Solved, Interesting cuz I don't know how]